JuliaGraphs/Graphs.jl/docs/src/pathing.md

 # Path and Traversal

-*LightGraphs.jl* provides several traversal and shortest-path algorithms, along with various utility functions.
+*Graphs.jl* provides several traversal and shortest-path algorithms, along with various utility functions.
 Where appropriate, edge distances may be passed in as a matrix of real number values.